ec-jrc/lisflood-model/2_stdLISFLOOD_atmospheric-processes/index.md

 The amount of snowmelt and ice melt together can never exceed the actual snow cover that is present on the surface.

 For large pixel sizes, there may be considerable sub-pixel heterogeneity in snow accumulation and melt, which is a particular problem if there are large elevation differences within a pixel.
 Because of this, snow melt and accumulation are modelled separately for 3 separate elevation zones, which are defined at the sub-pixel level.
-This is shown in Figure below.
+This is shown in Figure below:

+![](../media/image10.png)

+***Figure:*** *Definition of sub-pixel elevation zones for snow accumulation and melt modelling.
+Snowmelt and accumulation calculations in each zone are based on elevation (and derived temperature) in centroid of each zone.*

 The division in elevation zones was changed from a uniform distribution in the previous LISFLOOD version to a normal distribution, which fits better to the real distribution of e.g. 100m SRTM DEM pixels in a 5x5km grid cell.
 Three elevation zones *A*, *B*, and *C* are defined with each zone occupying one third of the pixel surface.
 Assuming further that $T_{avg}$ is valid for the average pixel elevation, average temperature is extrapolated to the centroids of the lower (*A*) and upper (*C*) elevation zones, using a fixed temperature lapse rate, *L*, of  0.0065 °C per meter elevation difference.
 Snow, snowmelt and snow accumulation are subsequently modelled separately for each elevation zone, assuming that temperature can be approximated by the temperature at the centroid of each respective zone.

-![](../media/image10.png)

-***Figure:*** *Definition of sub-pixel elevation zones for snow accumulation and melt modelling.
-Snowmelt and accumulation calculations in each zone are based on elevation (and derived temperature) in centroid of each zone.*